New Everest Group research explains: For long-term success, companies need Intelligent Automation solutions with integrated Artificial Intelligence

 2. How many companies are using IA vs traditional RPA?

 Everest Group takes great care to understand intelligent process automation technology, and its research team also reports on how the smartest enterprises apply it.
 “Pinnacle Enterprises” is a term they use to distinguish long-term strategy-focused vs. short-term, tactically-oriented businesses.
-(Read more about it here.)
-The list of “Pinnacle Enterprises,” i.e., companies using Intelligent Automation software is growing rapidly.
+(Read more here) The list of “Pinnacle Enterprises,” i.e., companies using Intelligent Automation software is growing rapidly.
 In a comprehensive market survey, Everest Group found that among Pinnacle Enterprises:

 44% are “in piloting stages for cognitive/artificial intelligence” vs. only 9% of other enterprises